fslev/json-compare/README.md

 String actual = "{\"ipsum\": \"valorem\"}";
 JSONCompare.assertMatches(expected, actual); // assertion passes
 ```
-The assertion will pass if the actual JSON has a field which does not contain 'lorem' and which points to value 'valorem'.
+The assertion will pass if the actual JSON has a field which does not contain _'lorem'_ and which points to value _'valorem'_.

 Check for extra JSON values or fields by using the power of `regex` and `DO NOT MATCH` use case